SysKitTeam/docs-spdockit/spdockit-insights/configure-data-collection.md

 TODO:
 1. footnotes, do we need them here?
 But i would still like to mention somewhere in this document that there are some limitations
 -->
 SPDocKit Insights provides continuous load of the SharePoint ULS, Windows Event logs, SQL logs in real-time[*](#realTime).
-If you enable this feature, the SPDocKit Insights Agent will gather selected events and store them on your disk.
+If you enable this feature, the SPDocKit Insights Agent will gather selected events and store them on in __index location on your disk__.
 SPDocKit Insights presents a centralized place for you to explore, detect and prevent possible issues appearing on your SharePoint farm.
-Performance data is also collected and is stored in the SPDocKit database.
+Performance data is also collected and is stored in the __SPDocKit database__.

 Use SPDocKit Insights to keep multiple farms under control and find problems more easily.
-Here is how the optimal installation scheme looks like:

 ## SPDocKit Insights Agent required configuration
 1. [Install SPDocKit Insights Agent](#internal/installation/installation-guide/) preferably on a **server that is not part of your SharePoint farm**.
 Run the SPDocKit setup file and select **SPDocKit Insights Agent** feature in the **advanced** install mode.
 Check [system requirements](#internal/requirements/system-requirements/) for this server.